matteoxpo/T05D08/README.md

 > DON'T FORGET!
 All your programs are tested for the style norm and memory leaks.
 Start-up instructions
 > the list of tests is also in the `materials` folder

 ***== Quest 1 received.
-Make corrections in the src/maxmin.c program so it compiles itself and works correctly (finds max and min out of 3 numbers and displays them on the screen).
+Make corrections in the src/maxmin.c program so it compiles itself and works correctly (finds max and min out of 3 integer numbers and displays them on the screen).
 Do not change the structure of the program.
 In case of incorrect input, you must output n/a. ==***

 | Input | Output |
 | ------ | ------ |